 Breast cancer is a serious illness that affects one in eight women a year.
 This staggering statistic highlights the importance of regular screenings.
-In fact, the American Cancer Society recommends that women start getting annual mammograms once they turn 40.
+The American Cancer Society recommends that women start getting annual mammograms once they turn 40.
 The earlier doctors detect breast cancer in a patient, the better that woman’s chance of beating the disease.

-''Getting a mammogram is something that women should be given a choice about,'' Russell Harris of the University of North Carolina, who co-authored an editorial that accompanied the study, told the Associated Press. ''It’s reasonable to decide not to do it.''
+However, mammograms may not be for everybody.
+“Getting a mammogram is something that women should be given a choice about,” Russell Harris of the University of North Carolina, who co-authored an editorial that accompanied the study, told the Associated Press.
+“It’s reasonable to decide not to do it.”

 Many doctors believe that advances in medical technology will offer alternatives to mammogram screenings over the next few years.
 Until then, women should seek early detection options, such as self-exams and mammograms.